JetBrains/teamcity-documentation/topics/nunit-addins-support.md

 ## TeamCity NUnit Console Launcher

-To support NUnit addins for the [console launcher](teamcity-nunit-test-launcher.md) you need to provide the `/addins:<list of addins separated with ;>` command line option.
+To support NUnit add-ins for the [console launcher](teamcity-nunit-test-launcher.md) you need to provide the `/addins:<list of addins separated with ;>` command line option.

 For example: